The Yeomen of the Guard: Musical numbers

-Cut music
+Cut and changed music

 Like most of the Savoy Operas, Yeomen went through significant cuts and alterations during rehearsal, and after the authors' deaths further changes have become traditional.
 Much of the cut music from Yeomen survives, has been recorded, and is available for performance.

-Wilfred's solo about his unrequited love for Phoebe, "When jealous torments rack my soul", was cut in rehearsal after Savoy Theatre favourite, Rutland Barrington, decided to take a leave from the company to try his hand as a producer and theatre manager.
+Wilfred's solo about his unrequited love for Phoebe, "When jealous torments rack my soul", was cut in rehearsal after Savoy Theatre favourite, Rutland Barrington, decided to withdraw from the production and take a leave from the company to try his hand as a producer and theatre manager.
 It was intended to be sung after Phoebe's opening solo in Act I, "When maiden loves", and the ensuing passage of dialogue between Phoebe and Wilfred.
-In recent decades this song has been occasionally included in productions of the opera, and it was included in the 1993 recording by the D'Oyly Carte Opera Company.
+In recent decades this song has been occasionally restored in productions of the opera, including in the 1993 recording by the D'Oyly Carte Opera Company.

 Just before Leonard's entrance in the first act, Sergeant Meryll originally had a nostalgic solo about his son Leonard's childhood, "A laughing boy but yesterday".
 This number did not please Gilbert, who called it an "introduced and wholly irrelevant song."
-It was sung in the first night performance, but was cut thereafter.
+It was sung in the first night performance but was cut thereafter.
 It was restored, possibly for the first time, in 1962, for a production at the Tower of London, and has been heard in a number of recordings and productions since, without becoming part of the standard score.
+Fairfax's first solo, "Is life a boon?", is the second version of that song.
+Gilbert thought that Sullivan's first setting (in 6/8 time) was too similar to many of the other tenor ballads in the Savoy Operas, and he urged the composer to rewrite it.
+Sullivan complied, but also saved the first version, leaving an unusual example of two separate settings of the same lyric.
+The revised version is invariably used in performance.